Details: Salary commensurate with qualifications and experience.

 How To Apply

-To be considered, please submit your cover letter, resume and salary requirements via e-mail to email@example.com, fax to 202-842-7689 or mail to HR Manager, Sabin Vaccine Institute, 2175 K Street, NW, Suite 400, Washington, DC 20037.
-Please be sure to reference “Manager” in the subject line.
+To be considered, please submit your cover letter and resume via e-mail to email@example.com, fax to 202-842-7689 or mail to HR Manager, Sabin Vaccine Institute, 2175 K Street, NW, Suite 400, Washington, DC 20037.
+Please be sure to reference “Associate” in the subject line.
 Your cover letter should: (1) address the reasons for your interest in this position; and, (2) describe the knowledge, skills, and abilities you would bring the Sabin Vaccine Institute.
 No phone calls, please.
 Only short-listed candidates will be contacted.